Questions? Call us today!

 If we fail to insist that you perform any of your obligations under these Consumer Terms, or if we do not enforce our rights against you, or if we delay in doing so, that will not mean that we have waived our rights against you and will not mean that you do not have to comply with those obligations.
 If we do waive a default by you, we will only do so in writing, and that will not mean that we will automatically waive any later default by you.

-If you are a consumer, please note that these Consumer Terms are governed by English law.
-This means a Contract for the purchase of Products through our Website and any dispute or claim arising out of or in connection with it will be governed by English law.
-You and we both agree to that the courts of England and Wales will have non-exclusive jurisdiction.
+These Consumer Terms are governed by English law.
+This means that a Contract for the purchase of Products or Services through our Website, and any dispute or claim arising out of or in connection with it, will be governed by English law.
+You and we both agree that the courts of England and Wales will have non-exclusive jurisdiction.
 However, if you are a resident of Northern Ireland you may also bring proceedings in Northern Ireland, and if you are a resident of Scotland, you may also bring proceedings in Scotland.

 Not sure what you want, or what you need?